 ... instead of chicken.

-Poultry are bird species that are bred as farm animals or pets - such as chickens.
+Poultry are species of birds that are bred as livestock or pets - such as the chicken.
 The word generalizes and also increases the distance to the individual.

 19. refinement

-... instead of controlled spoilage of processed animal breast milk.
+... instead of controlled spoilage of further processed, animal breast milk.

-People in the animal industry like to talk about refining their products when it comes to processing them.
-This sounds much healthier, tastier and of higher quality - but it does not make the process any more efficient.
-For example, the 25 kilograms of grain required to produce one kilogram of beef is referred to as processing loss.₁
+Those responsible in the animal industry like to talk about refining their products when it comes to their further processing.
+This sounds much healthier, tastier and of higher quality - but it does not make the process more efficient.
+Refining loss, for example, refers to the 25 kilograms of grain that are roughly required to produce one kilogram of beef.โ

 20. animal welfare